rackerlabs/rackspace-howto-dev/content/articles/cloud-servers/rackspace-open-cloud-migration-considerations.md

 [migratepcs]:/knowledge_center/node/3720 "Migrating to a General Purpose or I/O Server"

-For instructions on migrating your data via rsync, either with a manual process or with the assistance of a Python script, see the [article series on migrating a Linux server](/knowledge_center/article/migrating-a-linux-server-from-the-command-line-1).

 For advice on taking the system disks and data disks on General Purpose and I/O optimized servers into account when migrating, see [Migrating to a General Purpose or I/O Server][migratepcs].

-### Manually migrating Windows 2008 servers {#win2008}

-To migrate IIS and Microsoft SQL Server data on Windows 2008, you can [use the Microsoft Web Farm Framework](/knowledge_center/article/windows-2008-iis-and-database-migration-using-the-web-farm-framework).

 ### Manually migrating Windows 2012 servers {#win2012}